Your body is amazing. After birth, your body provides all the nourishment your baby needs for the first few months of life.

 Breastfeeding can give your baby a healthy start

-The American Academy of Pediatrics recommends that all babies exclusively breastfeed for six months and continue for at least one year.
+The American Academy of Pediatrics recommends that all babies exclusively breastfeed for 6 months and continue for 2 years and beyond, as mutually desired by mother and child.

 The benefits of breastfeeding include: